 When you have a newborn, seeing them distressed or upset is one of the hardest things you have to go through as a parent.

 You've probably heard of reflux where a baby spits back up milk after feeding.
-Although seeing your baby be sick can be alarming, it is very common.
-In young babies, there’s a weakness in the band of muscles connecting the windpipe with the stomach.
-These muscles act as a valve and if this valve doesn’t shut properly, milk travels back up, causing vomiting.
+Although seeing your baby be sick can be alarming, it is very common and this occurs simply because your child's food pipe isn't fully developed, causing milk to come back up.

 What is silent reflux?